With so many shapes, styles, and materials to choose from, you can find the perfect sink for your bathroom.

 The main distinction among bath sinks is how and where they’re mounted.
 Here are the top options:

-Countertop: This is the most common installation, with the sink sitting in or on a countertop, typically as part of a vanity unit with cabinetry.
-Countertop sinks generally offer good storage and elbow room, as there is usually a sizable surface around the basin and cabinetry.
+This is the most common installation, with the sink sitting in or on a countertop, typically as part of a vanity unit with cabinetry.
+Countertop sinks generally offer good storage and elbow room, as there's usually a sizable surface around the basin and cabinetry.
 This category includes the following:

-Pedestal: A pedestal sink consists of a basin atop a tall, slender base.
-It’s often considered a vintage look, but there are contemporary versions, too.
-Pedestal sinks work well in powder rooms and small baths where counter space or storage isn’t a priority.
+A pedestal sink consists of a basin atop a tall, slender base.
+It’s often considered a vintage look, but there are modern versions, too.
+They work well in powder rooms and small baths where counter space or storage isn’t a priority.

-Wall-mount: Often found in commercial and institutional settings, wall-mount sinks work in home baths, too.
-They hang from the wall at a comfortable height and are open below -- the drainpipe and water supply lines are exposed.
+Often found in commercial and institutional settings, wall-mount sinks work in home baths, too.
+They hang from the wall at a comfortable height and are open below, exposing the drainpipe and water supply lines.
+With the plumbing visible underneath, it calls for an attractive pipe finish, such as polished chrome.
 Wall-mount sinks are affordable, work well in small baths, and create a clean, open look.
-However, with the plumbing visible underneath, it calls for an attractive pipe finish, such as polished chrome.

-Console: A popular variation of the wall-mount sink is the console sink, which resembles a traditional console table found in an entry or hallway.
+A popular variation of the wall-mount sink is the console sink, which resembles a traditional console table found in an entry or hallway.
 A console sink is basically a wall-mount sink with legs -- usually two but sometimes four.
-Some console sinks offer generous counter space and open shelving below.
+They typically have generous counter space and open shelving below.